 The production of bitumen in modern industry and the modern era, can be related to 1712 AD.
 The use of bitumen in the industry began with the discovery of natural bitumen stones in France.

 Bitumen in Modern Industries

 The first roads were built using bitumen in such a way that pieces of bitumen were poured on the passages and paths to crush the carts and horses by stepping and moving and cover the road surface, then after a while, they pedaled these materials and poured bitumen powder on the road surface and pounded it.
-This was done for the first time in Europe.
-By heating and pounding this powder, they covered the roads with a resistant bitumen surface.
+This was operated in Europe for the first time.
+By pounding and heating this powder, they covered the roads with a resistant bitumen surface.

 Where is Gilsonite Found?

 Pure petroleum bitumen is a hydrocarbon material extracted from the residue from the distillation of crude oil in the refinery vacuum tower.
 In oil refineries, crude oil is first heated in a tower under ambient pressure to a temperature of 300 to 350 degrees Celsius, at which part of it is liquid and part is evaporated from the tower.

 Heavy parts of crude oil, which are a complex mixture of hydrocarbons with high molecular weight and contain oils and bitumen, which increase the temperature to 400 degrees Celsius in a vacuum tower to separate oil and bitumen from each other.
 In this case, their molecules are broken down and the remaining materials include bitumen which is prepared for producing gilsonite , gilsonite powder and asphalt.